Passive Radiator Calculator

 1- Driver Parameters

 Start by entering the values of your active woofer.
-If you have the manufacturer’s specification sheet, you’ll find the Driver Diameter, Vas, Fs, and Qts listed.
-For example, enter your:
+If you have the manufacturer’s specification sheet it will be simple and straightforward.
+You can find the Driver Diameter, Vas, Fs, and Qts listed.
+For example, you can enter:

 2- Enclosure Parameters

 Specify your enclosure volume and type.
 If you know your enclosure volume (e.g., 40 liters), input that value.
 Then select whether your enclosure is sealed or ported.
-Even though the passive radiator system is akin to a ported enclosure, this option can help the calculator provide more relevant suggestions.
+Although the passive radiator system is similar to a ported enclosure, this option can help the calculator provide more relevant suggestions.

 3- Optional Passive Radiator Parameters

-If you have a particular passive radiator in mind or certain design constraints:
+These values are optional but if you have a particular passive radiator in mind or certain design constraints, you can enter:

 4- Optional Target Tuning Frequency

 If you have a specific tuning frequency in mind (e.g., 30 Hz), enter that value.
-If not provided, the calculator will estimate a tuning frequency for you.
+If not provided, the calculator will estimate the best tuning frequency for you.

 5- Calculate

 Once all relevant fields are filled out, click the “Calculate” button.
-The calculator will process your inputs and display results below.
+The calculator will process your inputs and display the results.

 How to Read the Output?